-The SO/AC Accountability project for Work Stream 2 had its genesis at an early stage of the CCWG-Accountability track, when SO/AC representatives insisted on new powers to hold the ICANN corporation accountable to the global internet community.
+The SO/AC Accountability project for Work Stream 2 had its genesis early in the CCWG-Accountability track, when SO/AC representatives insisted on new powers to hold the ICANN corporation accountable to the global internet community.
 ICANN board members and staff then asked, "What about SO/AC accountability?"
 And as one of the independent experts asked, "Who watches the watchers?"
 Those questions led to a creation of a Work Stream 2 project to recommend improvements to accountability, transparency, and participation within ICANN SOs, ACs, and Groups listed on page 5.